c4rt0/cryptoatmapi/README.md

-# cryptoatmapi
+## README

-REST API returning details in relation to location of cryptocurrency atms.
+* This is going to be a simple REST API which returns details of cryptocurrency atms located in ireland.
+    * county
+    * town
+    * nameOfStore
+    * openingHours
+    * locationDescription
+    * twoWay
+    * Coordinates
+        * Lat
+        * Long